cubefs/cubefs/README.md

     └── metanode.json.j2
 ```

-Set parameters of the ChubaoFS cluster in `iplist`.
+Set parameters of the CubeFS cluster in `iplist`.

 1. `[master]`, `[datanode]`, `[metanode]`, `[monitor]`, `[client]` modules define IP addresses of each role.